-5% owners and IRAs.
-If you own more than 5% of the company maintaining the plan, you must begin to receive distributions by April 1 of the year after the calendar year in which you reach age $70\frac{1}{2}$, regardless of when you retire.
+5% owners.
+If you own more than 5% of the company maintaining your qualified retirement plan, you must begin to receive distributions by April 1 of the year after the calendar year in which you reach age 701/2.

 Amount of tax.
 If you do not receive the required minimum distribution, you are subject to an additional tax.
 The tax equals 50% of the difference between the amount that must be distributed and the amount that was distributed during the tax year.
 You can get this excise tax excused if you establish that the shortfall in distributions was due to reasonable error and that you are taking reasonable steps to remedy the shortfall.